5 Lyme Disease Symptoms

-People might experience fever, chills, pain in the joints, and fatigue.
-However, these symptoms aren’t usually severe, and many people will brush them off as an ordinary illness.
+People might experience fever, chills, joint pain, and fatigue.
+However, these symptoms aren’t usually severe, and many people will brush them off as ordinary illness.

-Sometimes, these symptoms are brief at first, but they’ll often come back as the disease progresses.
+Sometimes, these symptoms are brief initially, but they’ll often come back as the disease progresses.